Frederic98/GadgetDeck/README.md

 - Ethernet gadget for local multiplayer by connecting two Steam Decks to each other (Might need to disable charging on both to prevent one from draining the other)
 - MTP gadget to browse Steam Deck files from computer
 - UVC gadget for streaming game to computer without the use of an HDMI capture card

+## Notes
+- Spacewar?
+Yes, this program is treated as being the game Spacewar when launching (But you should launch it with start_ui).
+This is because we borrow the SteamID of Spacewar, which is done when you don't have your own SteamID.